JoeLumbley/Animation-CS/README.md

 {
     AllocateBuffer();
     DrawFrame();
-    buffer?.Render(e.Graphics);
+    Buffer?.Render(e.Graphics);
     UpdateFrameCounter();
     base.OnPaint(e);
 }
 ```

-- **`OnPaint`**: This method is called whenever the form needs to be redrawn.
-It allocates the buffer, draws the current frame, and renders it on the form.
+This method is called whenever the form needs to be redrawn.
+It allocates the buffer, draws the current frame, renders it on the form, and updates the frame counter.

 ### Update Frame Method